dwd31415/GameSharing/README.md

 to the list of Activitys.
 Then copy the C++/GameSharing.cpp and C++/GameSharing.h file into your project and you are good to go.
 For more information please take a look at the wiki.

-Is my project still compatible with other operating system if I use GameSharing
+Is my project still compatible with other operating systems if I use GameSharing
 ===============================================================================

 Yes it is.
 The GameSharing class only compiles the Google Play Games relevant parts, if you compile for android.